-Using just a list that is printed out on paper or visible on a large screen is also possible, but by using feature cards you encourage a more interactive discussion as the cards get handed around by the participants.
+Using just a printed list or visible on a large screen is also possible.
+Still, but by using feature cards, you encourage a more interactive discussion as the cards get handed around by the participants.

 2. Hand out the play money

-Each of the customers or stakeholders that take part in the Buy-a-Feature game receives a fixed amount of play money.
+Each of the customers or stakeholders who participate in the Buy-a-Feature game receives a fixed amount of play money.
 You have to be careful when deciding the budgets.

 If you hand out too much, the participants won’t have to think too hard about which features they would truly prefer.

-But if the budget is too small, you might lose valuable information as the players are not able to prioritize all desirable features.
+But if the budget is too small, you might lose valuable information as the players cannot prioritize all desirable features.

-A good balance is to enable each participant to buy between a third and a half of the features.
+A good balance enables each participant to buy between a third and a half of the features.
 Use play money from a game like Monopoly or print out your own design.